Living Centerpiece with Orchids and Ferns

 How to make a living centerpiece with Orchids and Ferns for a long-lasting tabletop garden.

-In recent years, I have really grown to appreciate Orchids.
+In recent years, I have grown to appreciate Orchids.
 If you chose one correctly, you could have flowers for months!
-In fact, I find myself purchasing one every 6 months for long-lasting flowers on my mantel.
+I purchase one every six months for long-lasting flowers on my mantel.

-In addition to the orchid on our mantel, I like having fresh flowers on our dining room table but buying fresh flowers every week can become costly.
+In addition to the orchids on our mantel, I like having fresh flowers on our dining room table, but buying fresh flowers every week can become costly.
 So, I decided to use the stalwart Orchid and combine it with another long-lived indoor plant, ferns, for a long-lasting, living centerpiece.

 While these two plants look beautiful together, they have different water needs.
-To accommodate that, I separated the orchid from the soil that would hold the ferns.
-This way I can control the water that each receives.
+I separated the orchid from the soil holding the ferns to accommodate that.
+This way, I can control the water that each receives.

 What You Need For a Living Centerpiece:

-- Dirt (you can opt to put your plants in the dirt or keep them in their pots and just ‘cover’ them up with moss.
-I opted to actually plant them.
-I made this garden 5 months ago and they are thriving, for what that’s worth.)
+• Dirt (you can opt to put your plants in the dirt or keep them in their pots and just ‘cover’ them up with moss.
+I opted to plant them.
+I made this garden three years ago, and they are thriving, for what that’s worth.)

-- Of course, what is a garden without ‘lawn art’?
-I’m using this little bunny for a touch of whimsy in my garden.
+• Of course, what is a garden without ‘lawn art’?
+I’m using this little bunny for whimsy in my garden.

 Making Tabletop Garden:

 Ferns need more water than orchids.
-I find that putting one ice cube in with the orchid and actually watering the ferns each week provides just the right amount of water for each.
+Putting one tablespoon of water in with the orchid and watering the ferns each week provides just the right amount of water for each.
 Carefully water the ferns so that water doesn’t run into the orchid cup.
 As I said, this living centerpiece has been going strong since March!

-Update after 18 months: I lost one fern before I realized that I had been overwatering.
-When I pulled out the dead fern, I realized that there was a good deal of standing water in the bottom of the bowl.
-I replanted a fern 6 months ago and began using a water meter.
+UPDATE: After 18 months, I lost one fern before I realized I had been overwatering it.
+When I pulled out the dead fern, I realized there was a good deal of standing water in the bottom of the bowl.
+I replanted a fern six months ago and began using a water meter.
 I only add more water to the bowl if the water meter shows that the soil is dry and the ferns are thriving.

-I know that I should get about six months out of the orchid, and it will be easy to replace when its time is up.
-(I’m still trying to get my orchids to rebloom…that’s a whole ‘nother story.
-I’ll let you know when I do, but I would welcome any tips you might have to help me in that endeavor!)
+I know I should get about six months out of the orchid, and it will be easy to replace when it is up.

 Thanks so much for spending a few minutes of your busy day with me!